openclarity/docs.openclarity.io/content/docs/security/security.md

 ---

-This document outlines security procedures and general policies for the Openclarity project.
+This document outlines security procedures and general policies for the OpenClarity project.

 ## Reporting a Bug

-The Openclarity team and community take all security bugs in Openclarity seriously.
-Thank you for improving the security of Openclarity.
+The OpenClarity team and community take all security bugs in OpenClarity seriously.
+Thank you for improving the security of OpenClarity.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `oss-security@cisco.com`.